 I would probably rely on liquid carb intake (e.g. Gatorade) during a half because generally they digest better IF I could trust a) the person mixing it or b) the person handing it to me.
 Neither of which I generally can.
 So I usually carry a gel.
-I suggest if think you will be out there for longer than 1:50, you carry one and less than that, just take one.
-Unless you are training for a longer distance event and want to practice you may want to try and take an extra.
+I suggest that if think you will be out there for longer than 1:50, you carry two and less than that, just take one.
+Unless you are training for a longer distance triathlon or marathon and want to practice, you may want to try and take an extra.

-Make sure you take a good 2 cups of water to wash those gels down.
-And plan ahead so you're not surprised by the aid station, you have your gel out and ready to dump.
+Make sure you take a good two cups of water to wash those gels down.
+And plan ahead so you're not surprised by the aid station, you have your gel out, open and ready to eat.

 So for slower than a 1:50 goal time I would take a gel at 5.5 miles (Station 3) and 9.5 miles (Station 5).